-Terrance Hayes takes on the task of articulating poetic influence in To Float in the Space Between: A Life and Work in Conversation with the Life and Work of Etheridge Knight.
+Terrance Hayes takes on the task of articulating poetic influence in To Float in the Space Between: A Life and Work in Conversation with the Life and Work of Etheridge Knight (Wave Books, 2018).
 This is not a biography, but rather “a collection of essays as speculative, motley, and adrift as Knight himself.”
 Here, Hayes constructs a view of Knight through the act of “reading between the lines of photographs, interviews, letters, maps, scraps of details.”
 He also includes his own artwork as an accompaniment to his imagining of Knight as a man full of mystique.
 Readers are able to see the ways in which Knight has been influential for the National Book Award-winning poet.
 Hayes’s aim is to articulate influence, which he admits is an impossible task—but not as impossible as he might believe.
-In his latest collection of poems American Sonnets for My Past and Future Assassin, Knight’s presence is laced throughout the work.
+In his latest collection of poems American Sonnets For My Past and Future Assassin (Penguin Books, 2018), Knight’s presence is laced throughout the work.
 The sonnets speak to Hayes’s vision of Knight in terms of how he has reinvented the sonnet from his nuanced perspective, and how his poetic innovations have roots stemming from Knight’s poetry.

 My Hughes research paper had about as much insight as an encyclopedic entry.
 I wrote it, made, I think, an A, and moved on to your typical high school fantasies of sexual and athletic conquests.
 Nothing I read or wrote made me think I, the bastard, undereducated son of the South could be a poet.
 A black poet was respectable, prolific, light-skinned.